 It reminds us to protect those we love

-The Centers for Disease Control and Prevention reports an alarming stat: Drowning remains a leading cause of death — while infants and adults older than 85 most likely to drown in a bathtub.
+The Centers for Disease Control and Prevention reports an alarming stat: drowning remains a leading cause of death — while infants and adults older than 85 are most likely to drown in a bathtub.

 Knowledge is power

 Protecting ourselves and those we love begins by learning the facts.
 National Bath Safety Month inspires us to seek them out.
 (And you came to the right place for that!)